-Thus, I discovered countless products (oils, tinctures, therapeutic products, etc.) able to help in these less pleasant situations.
-In different mycoses, the substances act differently; the study can be extended with more natural substances.
-Also, the study can be continued compared to other mycelial cultures.
+In conclusion, in various types of mycoses, the substances act differently; the study can be extended to include more natural substances and can be continued compared to other mycelial cultures.
 It is very important to keep our body healthy because in certain situations, when the body is weakened, all kinds of fungal infections can easily set in.

-The results of the evaluated studies can be applied as an alternative in the fight against mycoses, achieved by the usual drug treatment.
+The results of the evaluated studies can be applied as an alternative in the fight against mycoses, complementary to the usual drug treatments.